How to Answer the COVID-19 Question on the Common App

 - Please use this space to describe how these events have impacted you.

 The response length will be limited to 250 words and does not eat into the 650 words allotted for any other entry to the Additional Information section.
-The application with also feature an FAQ to help students consider the kinds of impacts they may wish to report, including:
+The application will also feature an FAQ to help students consider the kinds of impacts they may wish to report, including:

 - Illness and loss